-For clarity and simplicity, we first analyze the case where effort is observable and contractible.
+For clarity and simplicity, we first analyze the case in which effort is observable and contractible.
 Then we turn to the moral hazard case.
 With symmetric information, we obtain the following equilibrium dynamics.
-Initially, when confidence is low (i.e., for a low probability that the innovative sector is strong), only managers with efficient risk-management systems enter, and they exert high risk-prevention effort.
-At some point, confidence becomes so high that entry becomes profitable for managers with less efficient risk-prevention systems, exerting low effort.
+Initially, when confidence is low (that is, for a low probability that the innovative sector is strong), only managers with efficient risk management systems enter, and they exert high risk prevention effort.
+At some point, confidence becomes so high that entry becomes profitable for managers with less efficient risk prevention systems, exerting low effort.
 This accelerates the growth of the innovative sector, while inducing a decline in risk prevention standards.
-Thus, our theoretical analysis yields the following implications:
+Thus, our theoretical analysis yields the following implications.

-6Daniel and Moskowitz (2012) find that momentum strategies earn negative returns when markets are particularly volatile and declining.
-Similarly, Daniel, Jagannathan and Kim (2012) find that momentum strategies experience infrequent but severe losses, when the market is turbulent.
+3Daniel and Moskowitz (2012) find that momentum strategies earn negative returns when markets are particularly volatile and declining.
+Similarly, Daniel, Jagannathan, and Kim (2012) find that momentum strategies experience infrequent but severe losses, when the market is turbulent.

-- After strong cumulated performance there is an endogenous decline in risk-prevention standards, with the strongest decline occurring precisely at the time of the sharpest increase in the size of the innovative sector. - As confidence increases, there is both a decline in the probability of a negative shock and an increase in the size of the aggregate loss in case of shock.
-This is consistent with the empirical findings of Dell'Ariccia et al (2012) that busts following long booms are worse than those coming after short booms. - When risk-prevention standards start declining, there is an increase in the cross-sectional variance of the probability of default across managers.
-If the growth of the innovative sector continues long enough, however, the variance of default probabilities across managers eventually declines. - When the return on standard investments is low and investors search for yield, the growth of the innovative sector is stronger, but the size of total losses in case of shock is larger. - As managers are heterogeneous with respect to the cost of effort, while the marginal manager is indifferent between the two sectors, infra-marginal managers in the innovative sector earn quasirents, consistent with the findings of Philippon and Resheff (2009).
+- After strong cumulated performance, there is an endogenous decline in risk prevention standards, with the strongest decline occurring precisely at the time of the sharpest increase in the size of the innovative sector. - As confidence increases, there is both a decline in the probability of a negative shock and an increase in the size of the aggregate loss in case of shock.
+This is consistent with the empirical findings of Dell'Ariccia et al. (2012) that busts following long booms are worse than those coming after short booms. - When risk prevention standards start declining, there is an increase in the cross-sectional variance of the probability of default across managers.
+If the growth of the innovative sector continues long enough, however, the variance of default probabilities across managers eventually declines. - When the return on standard investments is low and investors search for yield, the growth of the innovative sector is stronger, but the size of total losses in case of shock is larger. - As managers are heterogeneous with respect to the cost of effort, whereas the marginal manager is indifferent between the two sectors, inframarginal managers in the innovative sector earn quasirents, consistent with the findings of Philippon and Resheff (2009).
 Furthermore, our theory implies that the wage differential between the two sectors should increase with the cumulated performance of the innovative sector.

 While the above dynamics arise under symmetric information, in practice innovative industries are likely to be plagued with incentive problems and information asymmetries.
 The techniques used by managers in the innovative sector are new and difficult to understand for outside investors.
-The corresponding opacity makes it difficult for the investors to observe, monitor and control the actions of the managers.
-Therefore, to increase the relevance of our analysis, we extend it to the case where information is asymmetric, as managers' efforts are unobservable by investors.7 In this richer setting, which we refer to as moral hazard, we obtain the following additional implications:
+The corresponding opacity makes it difficult for the investors to observe, monitor, and control the actions of the managers.
+Therefore, to increase the relevance of our analysis, we extend it to the case in which information is asymmetric, as managers' efforts are unobservable by investors.4 In this richer setting, which we refer to as moral hazard, we obtain the following additional implications.

-- Moral hazard reduces the ability to ensure that managers exert high risk-prevention effort.
-At the same time, when confidence is low, it is not profitable to invest in the innovation if the manager is to exert low risk-prevention effort.
+- Moral hazard reduces the ability to ensure that managers exert large risk prevention effort.
+At the same time, when confidence is low, it is not profitable to invest in the innovation if the manager is to exert low risk prevention effort.
 Thus, when initial confidence is low and incentive problems are severe, there is no investment in the innovative sector.
-In a sense the innovation is trapped.8 - On the other hand, if confidence is somewhat larger, the innovation grows faster and the innovative sector is larger with incentive problems than without.
-In the first-best, initially, only managers with efficient risk-prevention systems enter, and they exert high effort.
-In contrast, under moral hazard, it is difficult to screen efficient managers exerting high effort from less efficient managers exerting low effort.
-This facilitates the entry of inefficient managers, exerting
+In a sense, the innovation is trapped.5 - On the other hand, if confidence is somewhat larger, the innovation grows faster and the in-

-7We also assume that managers' effort costs are unobservable.
-While this does not affect the results when effort is observable, this plays a key role when effort is not observable.
+4We also assume that managers' effort costs are unobservable.
+Although this does not affect the results when effort is observable, this plays a key role when effort is not observable.